About Our Behavioral Advertising Services

 Uses of Non-Personally Identifiable Information

-To make advertising more relevant to you, the audience segments we create are used by us, our clients and partners, including advertisers and publishers.
-These segments are used as part of our IBA services to deliver targeted advertising on web sites and mobile applications.
+To make advertising more relevant to you, the audience segments we create are used by us, our clients and our partners, including advertisers and publishers.
+These segments are used as part of our IBA services to deliver targeted advertising on websites and mobile applications.

 In the process of serving an advertisement to a consumer, we, or our partners, may decide to serve an ad based on the audience segment(s) that a particular customer is in, and/or other information we have about the user, site or mobile app the ad comes from.

 The data we collect is also used for ad delivery and reporting purposes, to give our clients more information about the performance of their advertising campaigns, and to improve performance over time.

-Our IBA services are used by advertisers, publishers and other companies providing digital advertising services.
-We may share aggregated, non-personally identifiable information and audience segments with these clients to enable them to deliver targeting advertising.
-We only share this information with authorized third parties and we require them to follow the same IBA principles and practices we adhere to.
-When you opt-out of our services, we stop sharing IBA data with these third parties.
+Our IBA services are used by advertisers and other companies providing digital advertising services.
+We process information as directed by our advertising clients.
+We may share information with these clients to enable them to deliver targeting advertising and to report on the effectiveness of advertising campaigns.
+We require them to follow the same IBA principles and practices we adhere to.
+When you opt-out of our services, we stop sharing IBA data with these companies.

 Some of our pages may utilize framing techniques to serve content to from our partners while preserving the look and feel of our site.
 Please be aware that you are providing your personal information to these third parties and not to http://www.audiencescience.com/.